codesqueak/SYWTWAM/docs/interview.md

 CTO: In view of the confession you have just made, which must have taken a great deal of courage, I consider you an ideal type for the job.
 There's a VM waiting for you in our cloud.

-CTO: A devop will give you a readme.md on the way out.
+CTO: A DevOp will give you a readme.md on the way out.
 Start Monday.
 Oh, and by the way,

 Developer: Sir?